 Dr. Domanski is a member of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ASHRAE) and International Institute of Refrigeration (IIR).
-In the past he served as President of IIR Commission B on Thermodynamics and Transfer Processes, Regional Editor for the Americas of the International Journal of Refrigeration (IJR), and was a member of the ASHRAE Standards Committee and the IJR International Advisory Board.
-Currently, Dr. Domanski serves as President of the IIR Science and Technology Council and is a member of ASHRAE Research Administration Committee.
+In the past he was a member of the ASHRAE Standards Committee and Research Administration Committee.
+He served as the President of IIR Commission B1 on Thermodynamics and Transfer Processes, the Regional Editor for the Americas of the International Journal of Refrigeration (IJR), and was a member of the IJR International Advisory Board.
+Currently, Dr. Domanski serves as the President of the IIR Science and Technology Council.
 He chaired the 1997 ASHRAE/NIST Refrigerants Conference and co-chaired the 2009 3rd IIR Conference on Thermophysical Properties and Transfer Processes of Refrigerants and the 2012 ASHRAE/NIST Refrigerants Conference.

-Dr. Domanski received a Bronze Medal Award from the U.S. Department of Commerce in 1992, NIST's William P. Slichter Award in 1995, the Award of Excellence for a Technical Paper at the 2002 International Appliance Technical Conference, the IIR Science and Technology Medal in 2003, Silver Medal Awards from the U.S. Department of Commerce in 2005 and 2009, the Diploma of Honor "Academician Emeritus" from the International Academy of Refrigeration, St. Petersburg, Russia, in 2009, and the Wilbur T. Pentzer Achievement and Leadership Award from the U.S. National Committee of the IIR in 2012.
+Dr. Domanski received a Bronze Medal Award from the U.S. Department of Commerce in 1992, NIST's William P. Slichter Award in 1995, the Award of Excellence for a Technical Paper at the 2002 International Appliance Technical Conference, the IIR Science and Technology Medal in 2003, Silver Medal Awards from the U.S. Department of Commerce in 2005 and 2009, the Diploma of Honor "Academician Emeritus" from the International Academy of Refrigeration, St. Petersburg, Russia, in 2009, the Wilbur T. Pentzer Achievement and Leadership Award from the U.S. National Committee of the IIR in 2012, the 2013/2014 Best Paper Award from the International Journal of Refrigeration, and the Best Paper Award for 2014 from the International Journal of HVAC&R Research.
 He is an ASHRAE Fellow and a recipient of the 2007 ASHRAE Distinguished Service Award.
 Please feel free to contact Dr. Piotr Domanski with any technical inquiries.

 Energy and Environment Division